coguardio/coguard-cli/README.md

 # CoGuard

+CoGuard is a comprehensive static analysis tool for IT infrastructure configurations (cloud and on-premise).

+Finding and
-CoGuard is SAST for infrastructure configuration files.
-Finding and fixing misconfigurations and security vulnerabilities for IaC, devices, containers, cloud settings, and applications.
+fixing misconfigurations and security vulnerabilities for IaC, devices, containers, cloud settings, and applications.
 Reduce the noise of CVE notifications and focus identifying and fixing vulnerabilities.